arthur-ehrle/Prometheus-PCA-course/README.md

 An event is a conceptual abstraction and a structured log is one possible representation of that abstraction.
-The interesting part of the conversation is where to draw the lines around that abstraction; the technical implementation part is how to represent that event.
+The interesting part of the conversation is where to draw the lines around that abstraction, the technical implementation part is how to represent that event.

 ## Tracing and Spans